appgate/terraform-provider-appgatesdp/website/docs/r/client_connections.markdown

 page_title: "APPGATE: appgatesdp_client_connections"
 sidebar_current: "docs-appgate-resource-client_connections"
 description: |-
    Update Client Connection settings.
-With API version 12, this API has changed significantly in order to manage client profiles.
-It is still possible to use the older APIs using older Accept headers.
 ---

 # appgatesdp_client_connections

 Update Client Connection settings.

-~> **NOTE:** This resource has been replaced by [appgatesdp_client_profile](../r/client_profile.markdown)
+~> **NOTE:**  The resource documentation is based on the latest available appgate sdp appliance version, which currently is 5.5.0
+Some attributes may not be available if you are running an older version, if you try to use an attribute block that is not permitted in your current version, you will be prompted by an error message.

 ## Example Usage

 ```hcl

 resource "appgatesdp_client_connections" "cc" {
   spa_mode = "TCP"